Yvonne Tousek

-Yvonne Tousek-Renne (born February 23, 1980 in Kitchener, Ontario) is a retired artistic gymnast who competed for her native Canada in the 1996 Summer Olympics in Atlanta and the 2000 Summer Olympics in Sydney.
+Yvonne Tousek-Renne (born February 23, 1980) is a retired artistic gymnast who competed for her native Canada in the 1996 Summer Olympics in Atlanta and the 2000 Summer Olympics in Sydney.

 Elite career

-Tousek-Renne qualified to the all-around finals at both Games, placing 26th all-around in Atlanta and 32nd all-around in Sydney.
+Tousek-Renne was born on February 23, 1980, in Kitchener, Ontario, and qualified to the all-around finals at both the 1996 and 2000 Summer Olympic Games, placing 26th all-around in Atlanta and 32nd all-around in Sydney.

 She also competed in four World Gymnastics Championships: 1995, 1996, 1997 and 1999.
-Her best finish at a Worlds was 8th place on floor exercise at the 1999 World Artistic Gymnastics Championships in Tianjin, China.
+Her best finish at a Worlds was 7th place on floor exercise at the 1999 World Artistic Gymnastics Championships in Tianjin, China.

 At the 1999 World Championships, she also performed an original gymnastics skill that bears her name in the artistic gymnastics Code of Points: the Tousek, a cross-wise back handspring on balance beam.

 At the 1999 Pan American Games in Winnipeg, Manitoba, Canada, Tousek-Renne won floor exercise and uneven bars and placed 4th all-around.

 In 2000, Tousek-Renne won the all-around, bars and floor exercise at the Canadian National Gymnastics Championships, and she placed second on vault and balance beam.

 During her elite career, Tousek-Renne trained with coach Elvira Saadi at Cambridge Kips in Cambridge, Ontario.